21+ Vault

 Mentha × piperita

-Grows aggressively — use containers.
+Grows aggressively, so use containers.
 Pest deterrent, tea herb, natural air freshener.

 Container OnlyPest DeterrentPerennial